 How does the Labstep Inventory and Order Management module work?

 Your Inventory is comprised of the following:

 Resources can be used to capture all the details of something that you wish to use or use in your research (e.g. Acetone).
 You can attach resources to your protocols and experiments.

-Only resource items have features associated with the tangible item, such as quantity, QR code and location.
+Only Resource Items have features associated with the tangible item, such as quantity, QR code and location.

-When you need something for your research, more often than not, someone else has to do the purchase for you.
-Order requests are an easy way to detail all the information about an item so that person in your team responsible for purchasing can get you the right thing.
+When you need something for your research, more often than not, someone else has to purchase it for you.
+Order requests are an easy way to detail all the information about an item so that the person in your team responsible for purchasing can get you the right thing.
 The order request is also used for the purchaser to keep the item requester in the loop.
 You can add the purchase information, such as PO, shipping information and price paid.
 Find out more here.

 The items you use to conduct your research often belong to different categories.

 For example, BL3.1 is a Cell Line, while HCl is a Chemical.